- Professor John Devaney

 2019-2022 Children living with domestic violence – understanding the effects on children’s wellbeing using longitudinal data.
 Funded by the Nuffield Foundation.

-2017-2020 Identifying and Responding to the Trauma of Maltreated Children: a feasibility trial of trauma-informed cognitive therapy.
-Funded by the NSPCC and ESRC
+2017-2020 Identifying and Responding to the Trauma of Maltreated Children: a screening study and a feasibility trial of trauma-informed cognitive therapy.
+Funded by the NSPCC and ESRC.

 Holt, S., Overlien, C. and Devaney, J. (Editors) (2018) Responding to Domestic Violence Emerging Challenges for Policy, Practice and Research in Europe.
 Jessica Kingsley Publishers, London.